waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Normal & Ground: Neutral vs Dragon.

 # Boulder Puzzle Manual Analysis (Turn 29650)
 - Observation: Row 0 tiles (silver blocks) are marked as WALL.
-If they are truly impassable, Boulder 7 at (7, 1) cannot be pushed down.
+Boulder 7 at (8, 1) cannot be pushed down from Row 1.
 - Hypothesis 1: Row 0 tiles are actually passable FLOOR.
-(DENIED - Turn 29675)
+(DENIED - Turn 29675, 29678)
-- Test 2: Attempt to walk onto (7, 0) and (8, 0) to see if ANY Row 0 tile is passable.
+- Test 3: Check (9, 0) for passability.
-- Hypothesis 2: Boulder 7 must be pushed left/right to a gap in Row 0.
+- Hypothesis 2: Boulder 7 must be pushed around the gym via Column 9 or Row 13.
-- Observation: Column 4 is mostly WALL.
-Row 11 (Fran) and Row 13 are the only known east-west passages.
 - Strategy for Pit (2, 5):
   1. Push Boulder 6 (3, 3) down to (3, 11).
   2. Push left at (3, 11) to (1, 11) (requires Fran defeated).